Corvette C3 Buyer's Checklist – Complete List Before You Buy

 This Corvette C3 Buyer's Checklist is designed to help you evaluate every critical aspect of the car, from paperwork and exterior condition to mechanical performance and test-driving essentials.
 By following this guide, you can avoid common pitfalls, identify potential red flags, and ensure you're getting the best value for your investment.

-You can complete the list electronically or print the page on paper.
+You can complete the list electronically or print it on paper.

 A classic Corvette C3 with a detailed buyer’s checklist to guide your purchase decision.